timacdonald/json-api/README.md

 #### `toAttributes()`

-As we saw in the [Creating your first `JSON:API` resource](#creating-your-first-jsonapi-resource) section, the `$attributes` property is the fastest way to expose resource attributes.
+As we saw in the [adding attributes](#adding-attributes) section, the `$attributes` property is the fastest way to expose attributes for a resource.
 However, in some scenarios you may need greater control over the attributes you are exposing.
 If that is the case, you may implement the `toAttributes()` method.
-This will grant you access to the current request and also allow for conditionals.
+This will grant you access to the current request and allow for conditional logic.

 ```php
 <?php